 the opposite of olive-branch caged by scurvy sailors until the stars scramble

-This piece won the Anne Flexner Memorial Award for Fiction in 2020.
+This piece won the Anne Flexner Memorial Award for Fiction and the Rudolph William Rosati Creative Writing Award in 2020.

 I’m going blonde.
 Everyone else seems to have everything figured out for once, so I need a change.
 I booked an appointment for this afternoon and I’m on my way now, listening to my maudlin brunette music and letting it bounce around between my ears one last time.
 Tonight will be all Top 40s.

 At the salon I fall into the chair with the full force of my weight, just to see if I can break it.
 It doesn’t flinch but the cushions let out a funny little gasp.
 I straighten myself up and look in the mirror, but the stylist has gone back to the counter for a moment to check someone else in.
 They are short-staffed today.
 Popular time of year for a change.

 There are cut cherry blossoms in a vase on the table in front of me.
 I lean forward to sniff them but it turns out they’re just plastic.

 The stylist comes back over.
 She is short and her breasts are straining against her leopard print top, stretching the spots until you can no longer see the holes in the middle.
 The elastic is fighting a war.